luandro/pdf-ocr/README.md

 ## Troubleshooting

 - **Error: MISTRAL_API_KEY environment variable is not set**: Make sure you've created a `.env` file with your API key.
+- **Error: TOGETHER_API_KEY environment variable is not set**: Make sure you've added your Together.ai API key to the `.env` file if you're using the `--verify` option.
 - **Error: Invalid PDF**: The input file might be corrupted or password-protected.
 - **Slow processing**: Try increasing the concurrency parameter (`--concurrency`) to process more pages in parallel.
 - **Network errors during OCR**: If you encounter network errors like "socket connection was closed unexpectedly", try the following: